Local Service Page

 • Local Review: "Our front walkway looks incredible and drains properly now.
 Great communication and clean install." - Homeowner, Hamilton

-• Tony's Pro Tip: Set walkway pitch early; correcting slope after stone placement is expensive and rarely as durable.
+• Riaad's Pro Tip: Set walkway pitch early; correcting slope after stone placement is expensive and rarely as durable.

 Stone Walkway Installation Cost in Hamilton (2026)